-The Sims 4 Walkthrough: Guide to Ghosts
+The Ghosts of Sims 4

-Once one of your sims dies, or is in the process of dying, the Grim Reaper will show up to process their soul.
-You have the option of bringing in a living sim to plead for their life, and if you’re successful the sim will not die.
+Once one of your sims dies or is in the process of dying, the Grim Reaper will show up to process their soul.
+You have the option of bringing in a living sim to plead for their life, and if you’re successful, the sim will not die.
 For obvious reasons, you don’t want to do this if you have a ghost.
 Keep your other sims away from the Grim Reaper until he’s finished with his business.

-After a sim has died they will leave behind a tombstone (if their remains are outdoors) or an urn (if their remains are indoors).
+After a sim has died, they will leave behind a tombstone (if their remains are outdoors) or an urn (if their remains are indoors).
 Your sims can Release Spirit to Netherworld by clicking on either of these objects.
 Again, don’t do this.
 As far as I can tell, you’ll lose the ability to create a ghost from that sim forever, as their grave marker will vanish.

 Ghosts that are not a part of your household are inactive for most of the day.
-You won’t see a ghost until the lights go out for the night (roughly 11 - 12), and even then there’s a chance the ghost will not appear.
+You won’t see a ghost until the lights go out for the night (roughly 11 - 12), and even then, there’s a chance the ghost will not appear.
 You pretty much just have to wait around and hope for the ghost to show up.
 Once it does, it will appear besides its grave marker, heralded by some spooky music.

 Ghosts are not initially under your control, even if they were a part of your household when they were alive.
 Similar to other sims, ghosts will wander about your property, doing as they please - and often causing mischief.
-Ghosts seem to have a propensity for pursuing activities that relate to how they died, so a sim that was electrocuted will mess with electronics, a sim that starved to death will make lots of food, a sim that died from being too angry will yell at people… you get the idea.
+Ghosts seem to have a propensity for pursuing activities that relate to how they died, so a sim that was electrocuted will mess with electronics, a sim that starved to death will make lots of food, a sim that died from being too angry will yell at people … you get the idea.
 Ghosts have special actions which allow them to scare other sims, so a ghost left to its own devices may prove something of a terror.
 Ghosts disappear in the morning.

 Want to control that ghost?
 This is easy enough.
 Simply engage the ghost in prolonged conversation with one of your sims.
 In order to receive the option to Invite to Household, one of your active sims must max out their friendship with the ghost.
 Pursue the option once it appears, and, assuming the ghost accepts, you have a new sim (or an old sim returned) in your household.
 Huzzah!
 (For obvious reasons, you can’t do this in a household that’s already full.)